sylphxltd/leaf/KNOWN_ISSUES.md

    - Disabling syntax highlighting plugins
    - Result: All configurations still fail

+### Critical Finding
+Even Vite builds with `mode: 'development'` trigger the strict ESM validation.
+The `development: true` MDX option does NOT bypass this check.
+This means:
+- ❌ `vite build` (production mode) - fails
+- ❌ `vite build --mode development` - also fails
+- ✅ `vite dev` (dev server) - works

+**Conclusion**: The issue is triggered by Vite's build process itself, not the build mode.

 ### Workaround
 Use the development server for now:
 ```bash